cisagov/manage.get.gov/.github/pull_request_template.md

 - [ ] (Rarely needed) Tested as both an analyst and applicant user

-**Note:** Multiple code reviews can share the checklists above, a second reviewers should not make a duplicate checklist
+**Note:** Multiple code reviewers can share the checklists above, a second reviewers should not make a duplicate checklist

 ### As a designer reviewer, I have